-The Company has at least half of the Board as Independent Directors and the Non-Executive Chairman is also an Independent Director, hence, there is a strong independent element on the Board with Independent Directors constituting at least half of the Board.
-Currently, the Board consists of six Directors of whom four are independent and non-executive.
+The Company has at least half the Board as Independent Directors and the Non-Executive Chairman is also an Independent Director, hence, there is a strong independent element on the Board.
+For FY2022, the Board consists of six Directors of whom four are independent and nonexecutive.

 The independence of each Director is reviewed annually by the NC.
-Each Independent Director is required annually to complete a checklist to confirm his independence.
+Each Independent Director is required to complete a checklist to confirm his or her independence annually.
 The checklist is drawn up based on the guidelines provided in the 2018 Code and the Catalist Rules.
-The NC adopts the 2018 Code's definition of what constitutes an "independent" Director in its review.
+The NC adopts the 2018 Code's definition of what constitutes an "Independent" Director in its review.

 An Independent Director shall immediately disclose to the NC any relationships or circumstances that could interfere, or be reasonably perceived to interfere, with the exercise of his or her independent business judgement in the best interests of the Company.
-Taking into account the considerations on independence as set out in provision 2.1 of the 2018 Code, read together with Practice Guidance 2 of the 2018 Code, and Rules 406(3)(d)(i) and 406(3) (d)(ii) of the Catalist Rules, the NC and the Board ascertained that all Independent Directors namely, Ms. Lai Chin Yee, Mr. Yap Beng Tat, Richard, Mr. Chong Weng Hoe and Dr. Lim Kah Meng are independent and none of the Independent Directors has any relationship with the Company, its related corporations, substantial shareholders or officers, which could interfere or be perceived to interfere with the Director's independent judgement.
+Taking into account the considerations on independence as set out in provision 2.1 of the 2018 Code, read together with Practice Guidance 2 of the 2018 Code, and Rules 406(3)(d)(i) and 406(3)(d)(ii) of the Catalist Rules, the NC and the Board ascertained that all Independent Directors, namely Ms. Lai Chin Yee, Mr. Yap Beng Tat, Richard, Mr. Chong Weng Hoe and Dr. Lim Kah Meng, are independent and none of the Independent Directors has any relationship with the Company, its related corporations, substantial shareholders or officers, which could interfere or be perceived to interfere with the Director's independent judgement.
 No Independent Director has served on the Board for more than nine years.